ColinShark/Pyrogram-Snippets/Snippets/README.md

 # Snippets

+### Broken Snippet

+Due to Telegrams Update to Invite Links the [Resolve Invite](resolve_invite_link.py) Snippet is currently broken.
+I have no idea when a fix will be coming.
+We first need to know how these new invite links are built to be able to unpack them.
+Until then, you'll just get an error message when you run that snippet: `unpack requires a buffer of 16 bytes`.

 Here is a list of all Snippets for better overview and a clearer top-level Readme.

 All snippets assume you have a `config.ini` with [your api id and hash set up][API].